MaryMcCormick/capstoneSummer/PasTGen Final/README.txt

 	Should the password succeed, the generator will display your password and the hashed password.

 	Otherwise, the generator will generate a new password to test.
 It will continue doing this until either a successful password is reached or 10 attempts have occurred.

+	To exit the program, when prompted, press any character key, followed by ENTER.

 I hope you enjoy using PasTGen.